syllable-hq/uphs-feasibility-study/README.md

 This report argues that underground pumped hydro technology could provide plentiful energy storage at an affordable cost.
 Over long time frames of 40-80 years, this solution could be an order of magnitude cheaper than chemical battery solutions like Lithium Ion.

-Our report advocates for further exploration of underground pumped hydro technology.
-And we suggest immediate development of the technology on sites which may prove to support profitable installations.
+As cited below, recent studies have concluded that stationary energy storage demand is expected to grow exponentially and require $662 billion of investment over the next two decades.
+Our report advocates that underground pumped hydro could capture much of this market away from Lithium Ion battery installations.
+We suggest further exploration of underground pumped hydro technology.
+And we suggest immediate development of the technology on sites which may be deemed suitable for profitable installations.

 ## Documentation